School of Agricultural Sciences

 The graduate program in agricultural sciences is designed to further the professional competence of those individuals engaged in production agriculture, careers in agricultural and related agencies, businesses and industries, and/or agricultural education and extension.

 The Pirkle Engineering Technology Center provides specialized classrooms and an animal science research lab to service the Agricultural Sciences program with four additional support facilities with working laboratories.
-The Agriculture Center is home to the Indoor Arena, Meat Science Lab, Equine Science facilities, and a greenhouse.
-Nearby is the Horticulture Center with greenhouses and classroom.
+The I-45 Agriculture Center is home to the Meat Science Lab.
 The William R. Harrell Engineering Technology Center provides excellent advanced teaching and research opportunities in the areas of power and machinery, electrification, geometrics, soil and water conservation, irrigation, drainage, landscaping, bio-fuels, and wood/metal construction and fabrication.
 The 1620+ acre Gibbs Ranch is home to purebred and crossbred beef cattle herds, a meat goat flock, and additional plant, soil, and animal resources used for instructional and research purposes.
 A new Agricultural Center is currently being built at Gibbs Ranch.
-Phase I will be completed in Fall 2023 and includes a new Plant & Soil Sciences head house, two modern greenhouses, a learning center, and a covered multi-purpose arena with an attached stall barn.
-Phase 2 includes a new equestrian center and meats/food technology laboratory.
+Phase 1 was completed in Fall 2023 and includes a new Plant & Soil Sciences head house, two modern greenhouses, a learning center, and a covered multi-purpose arena with an attached stall barn.
+Phase 2 is in progress and includes a new equestrian center and meats/food technology laboratory.

 Career Opportunities